Classification of Poor Manifolds in Low dimensions: Introduction

-\begin{lemma}[Lemma 4.2 of \cite{bandman2023simple}] Let $X, Y$ be compact connected complex manifolds and let $f : X \rightarrow Y$ be a surjective holomorphic map.
-Assume that $Y$ is poor.
-Then: \begin{itemize} \item If the fiber $F_y := f^{-1}(y)$ is finite for every $y \in Y$, then $X$ is poor. \item If every fiber $F_y$ is a poor manifold with $\dim(F_y) = \dim(X) - \dim(Y)$, then $X$ is poor. \end{itemize} In particular, a product of poor manifolds is poor. \end{lemma}

-Since points form closed analytic subsets of codimension 1, no compact complex manifold of dimension 1 can be poor.
-We now focus on poor K\"ahler manifolds of higher dimension.
-Our main result in the section on general classification concerns those with a non-negative Kodaira dimension.
+Since points are codimension-one analytic subsets on curves, no compact complex manifold of dimension \(1\) is poor.
+We therefore focus on dimension at least \(2\).
+Our first main result gives the precise structural statement under the assumption that the Kodaira dimension is not negative.
+It describes exactly which finite quotients of products of poor tori and poor irreducible holomorphic symplectic manifolds remain poor.